Table of content

 4. Timely Software Updates

 Like any other software developer, API providers update their products from time to time.
-If you are using an API, one of the good things is that any updates provided by the provider will also apply to your product.
+If you are using an API, one of the good things in software testing is that any updates provided by the provider will also apply to your product.
 You only need to set an automatic check for updates, and that’s it.
 Otherwise, all updates provided by the API provider will pass all the required tests and can be used easily and safely.

 5. Customization and Flexibility